Glossary

 Diagram

-A strategy that has better payoffs than others that a player might choose regardless of what strategy the other players choose.
+A strategy that has better payoffs regardless of what strategy the other players might choose.
 For example, in a PD game, choosing L is the dominant strategy as the L payoff curve is everywhere above the R payoff curve.
 But pursuing the dominant strategy does not guarantee a collectively superior solution.

 economic profit